Kareem-AEz/HeadNTail-V2/README.md

 # HeadNTail-V2

-Head & TailV1-EG game is a challenge by a friend, ' Ahmed Anas', for an Oreo Shake😋🍪.
-Check out the coin version view V1 here:(https://kareem-aez.github.io/HeadNTail)
+Head & TailV1-EG game was a challenge by a friend, Ahmed Anas, for an Oreo Shake! 😋🍪 Check out the old  version V1 [here](https://kareem-aez.github.io/HeadNTail).

-Head & TailV2-EG game coin animation was a challenge by a friend, ' Mariem Ehab' View V2 here: (https://kareem-aez.github.io/HeadNTail-V2)
+Introducing Head & TailV2-EG!
+In this version, a new coin animation has been added.
+This challenge comes from a friend, Mariem Ehab.
+View V2 [here](https://kareem-aez.github.io/HeadNTail-V2).